mkumble/LogMonitorService/README.md

 2. Open the terminal and navigate to the src directory: `cd LogMonitorService/src`
 3. Start the node.js application: `node app.js`.
 By default, the server runs on `http://localhost:3000`

+## Running unit tests
+1. Make sure the server is not running on localhost 3000.
+2. Run `npm test` to run all the unit tests

 ## APIs
 #### Pre-requisite: Please follow the 'Running the service' instructions above.